 It’s not simple being an online kid tutor since you have to use technology properly to teach your students without boring them.
 Nowadays, students prefer online tuition because it is the most convenient option.
-It is a good balance for pupils because they can learn from home with less limitations.
+It is a good balance for pupils because they can learn from home with fewer limitations.
 So pupils aren’t weighed down by excessive tension.

-Many instructors who want to become online tutors are confused about what instructional methods to utilise.
+Many instructors who want to become online tutors are confused about what instructional methods to utilize.
 Tutors used to teaching one-on-one or in a group setting may struggle to adapt to an online approach.

 So, here are some vital traits of an online instructor that we should all be aware of (both tutors and students)…

 Tutors must stay up with the subject’s syllabus.
-Things change and some issues may be prioritised due to their relevance in real life.
+Things change and some issues may be prioritized due to their relevance in real life.
 Tutors must also comprehend the applications of the subjects they teach.